 In his book, Bevrydende Waarheid: Die karakter van die gereformeerde belydenis, Jonker (1994:9-10) refers to Van Ruler (1947:65-66), who appealing to Noordmans, indicated that the confession is a staff, a stick and a voice.
 As a staff to accompany one, it has an edifying purpose: it should serve as medium for the preaching and as conclusion of the truth to enhance the good course of the church in the world.
 As a stick to hit with, the creeds have a polemic function: it should unmask heresy.
-As voice, however, it should also incite the congregation to sing the praise of the Lord because it expresses the richness of the salvation in words.
+As voice, however, it should also incite the congregation to sing the praise of the salvation in words.